U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Mineral specimens are normally examples of a specific mineral or assemblage of minerals collected by people.
 Mineral specimens can also include rock types.
 Examples of mineral specimens found in Arizona include: quartz, azurite, malachite, selenite and calcite.
 A few of these found on BLM public lands in Arizona are:

 Semi-precious gemstones are used in jewelry-making and decorative arts.
 They are usually rocks that can be faceted or polished and are able to hold a shine.
-To collect semi-precious gemstones for commercial purposes, or in amounts greater than those indicated in this pamphlet, you should locate a mining claim.
+To collect semi-precious gemstones for commercial purposes, or in amounts greater than those indicated on this page, you should locate a mining claim.
 Contact your local BLM office to obtain information on locating a mining claim.

 Examples of semi-precious gemstones found in Arizona are agates, fire agates, jasper, onyx and Apache tears.
 A few of these found on BLM public lands in Arizona are: